 Karidopita (καρυδόπιτα in Greek) is the name of the traditional Greek walnut cake with honey and syrup.
-This happens to be one of my favorite desserts as my mother used to make it to celebrate my name day.
+Its name derives from the words "karydia" (walnuts) and "pita" (pie).
+This happens to be one of my favorite desserts as my mother used to make karidopita to celebrate my name day.
 So, every time I make this mouthwatering walnut cake, I remember my childhood.

 For this karidopita recipe, you need the following ingredients: eggs, sugar, walnut, breadcrumbs, cinnamon, baking powder, ground clove, butter, honey, and cinnamon sticks.

-This traditional Greek karidopita recipe, which gives around 16 pieces, takes 30 minutes to prepare and 45 minutes to bake.
+This traditional Greek karidopita recipe takes 30 minutes to prepare and 45 minutes to bake.
+It gives around 16 pieces.

 Karidopita - Ingredients